-Many aspects of conservation and sustainability have much broader geographic and political relationships and may be more suited to implement on a citywide or even regional basis.
-However, there is much that can be done at the local community level, and individual communities can also be at the forefront of the policy discussion.
+Many elements of conservation and sustainability have much broader geographic and political relationships and may be more suited to implement on a citywide or even regional basis.
+However, there is much that can be done at the local community level and individual communities can also be at the forefront of the policy discussion.

-The General Plan Conservation Element positions the City to become an international model of sustainable development and to provide for the long-term conservation and sustainable management of the City's natural resources, recognizing they define the City's identity, contribute to its economy, and improve its quality of life.
+The purpose of the City's General Plan Conservation Element is for the City to become an international model of sustainable development, and to provide for the longterm conservation and sustainable management of the City's natural resources, recognizing they define the City's identity, contribute to its economy, and improve its quality of life.
 Specific element policies relate to sustainable development, open space and landform preservation, water resource management, urban runoff management, air quality, biological diversity, wetlands, energy independence, urban forestry, and environmental education.

-Uptown recognizes the importance of natural resources and the need for conservation.
-The community is proud of Uptown's environmental tradition and actively participate in maintaining clean and healthy natural surroundings.
+The Uptown community recognizes the importance of natural resources and the need for conservation.
+Many residents are proud of the community's environmental tradition, and actively participate in maintaining clean and healthy natural surroundings.
 Preservation of natural features and resources will depend on the integration of sustainable development practices.
-Implementation of the Conservation Element's policies through development project review, infrastructure investment, and individual action is intended to conserve natural resources and minimize ecological footprints within the community.
+Implementation of the Conservation Element's policies and recommendations through development project review, infrastructure investment, and individual action is intended to conserve natural resources and minimize ecological footprints within the community.